-Following successful completion of part one or the Certificate in Criminology and Sociology, you will be able to discuss underlying concepts and principles associated with Criminology Sociology and interpret these using appropriate methods.
-You will have some experience of using both quantitative and qualitative methods of analysis for social research.
+Following successful completion of part one or the Certificate in Sociology, you will be able to discuss underlying concepts and principles associated with Sociology and interpret these using appropriate methods.
+You will have some experience of using both qualitative and quantitative analysis for social research.